GLOBAL MARKETS-Stocks, dollar fall on 2nd day of U.S. shutdown

 In Europe, the FTSEurofirst 300 index of top regional shares ended 0.7 percent lower at 1,247.14 points, while the euro zone’s blue-chip Euro STOXX 50 index was down 0.5 percent at 2,918.31 points.

-The dollar fell on expectations the shutdown will further delay the Federal Reserve’s plans to scale back its asset-purchase program.
+The dollar extended Monday’s losses on expectations the shutdown will further delay the Federal Reserve’s plans to scale back its asset-purchase program.

-The head of the Federal Reserve Bank of Boston, Eric Rosengren, said on Wednesday that the government shutdown could further delay cuts to the bond-purchase program because of the lack of official data on the economy.

 The cost of insuring U.S. government bonds against default for the next year also rose, gaining 5 basis points to raise the cost of protecting $10 million of debt to $35,000 - the highest since Aug.
 31 and above the rate for five-year insurance.